Pinocchio (miniseries)

 Pinocchio is a two-episode Italian-British miniseries directed by Alberto Sironi, based on the 1883 novel The Adventures of Pinocchio by Carlo Collodi and filmed in English.
-It first aired on the Italian channel Rai 1 on November 1 and 2, 2008.
+It first aired on the Italian channel Rai 1 on 1 and 2 November 2008.

 The cast includes Robbie Kay as Pinocchio, Bob Hoskins as Geppetto, Luciana Littizzetto as a female Talking Cricket and Alessandro Gassman as Carlo Collodi.
 It was shot in Lazio and Tuscany, Italy.